LEAD800Leadership: Scriptural and Theological Foundations

 - At least three hours per week of reading.

-- At least six hours per week of directed study, including optional and assessable online activities.
+- At least seven hours per week of directed study, including optional and assessable online activities.

 Online lectures; online activities; guided reading; scaffolded assessments; feedback on assessments.